vircadia/vircadia-native-core/README.md

 local "domain".
 At a minimum, you must run a domain-server, voxel-server, audio-mixer, and avatar-mixer to have a working virtual world.
 The audio-mixer and avatar-mixer are assignments given from the domain-server to any assignment-client that reports directly to it.

 Complete the steps above to build the system components, using the default Cmake Unix Makefiles generator.
+Start with an empty build directory.

+    cmake ..

-Then from the terminal window, change directory into the build directory, make the needed components and then launch them.
+Then from the terminal
+window, change directory into the build directory, make the needed components, and then launch them.

 First we make the targets we'll need.

-From the build directory:
+    cd build
     make domain-server voxel-server assignment-client

+If after this step you're seeing something like the following

+    make: Nothing to be done for `domain-server'.

+you likely had Cmake generate Xcode project files and have not run `cmake ..` in a clean build directory.

 Then, launch the static components - a domain-server and a voxel-server.